P站视频

 Is Cannabis Legal in the US?

-Cannabis is currently illegal under federal law in the US.
+Cannabis is currently illegal under federal law in the United States.
 But many states have made their own rules for cannabis use.
 Some states allow cannabis for medical use, some allow it for both medical and recreational use, and others still consider it fully illegal.

 How do cannabis laws vary by state?